1. Who are we?

-We store personal data on servers located in the European Economic Area (EEA) and outside of the EEA (in the USA).
+We store personal data on servers located in the European Economic Area (EEA) and outside of the EEA (in the USA, UK and Israel).
 We transfer personal data to reputable third party service providers, namely Google Drive, situated both inside and outside the EEA.
 Please refer to their website for further information about their personal data handling.
 Each organisation is required to safeguard personal data in accordance with our contractual obligations and data protection legislation.

 11. What are your data protection rights?

 You have rights in relation to personal data we process which can be exercised by emailing us at firstname.lastname@example.org .
 These include:

 -The Right to Withdraw Consent: you can withdraw consent you previously gave us, to one or more specified purposes regarding the processing of your personal data.
 This will not affect the lawfulness of any processing carried out before you withdrew your consent.
 It may subsequently prevent us from providing certain products or services to you, in which instance we will make you aware of this.